optimaize/webcrawler-verifier/README.md

 ## Terminology

-- Crawler, web crawler, bot and robot are used as synonyms.
+- Crawler, web crawler, spider, web spider, bot and robot are used as synonyms.

 ## Resources